graphhopper/directions-api/route-optimization.md

  }
 ```

-yielding service j to occur directly after service i, and service k to occur directly after j (i.e. in strong order).
-Again, a vehicle can
+yielding service j to occur directly after service i, and service k to occur directly after service j i.e. in strong order.
+Again, a vehicle can be assigned a priority by adding a `vehicle_id` to the relation.

+#### Special IDs

-be assigned a priori by adding a `vehicle_id` to the relation.
-If you want service i to be the first in the route, use the special ID `start` as follows:
+If you look at the previous example and you want service i to be the first in the route, use the special ID `start` as follows:

 ```json
  {